-- You will have had some blood tests performed before the procedure to check that you do not have an increased risk of bleeding. - You are asked not to eat for 4 hours prior to the procedure.
+- You may need to be an inpatient in the hospital, although many biopsies can be performed as an outpatient / day case. - You will have had some blood tests performed before the procedure to check that you do not have an increased risk of bleeding. - You are asked not to eat for 4 hours prior to the procedure.
 You may drink a little water. - You will need someone to drive you home and to look after you for 24 hours. - You should be prepared to stay overnight if necessary. - If you have any allergies or you have previously reacted to intravenous contrast medium, you must let the doctor know.
-Intravenous contrast medium is the injection we give you during some scans. - If you are diabetic, please contact the Medical Imaging Department on 01392 402336 selecting option 2, in-patient enquiries, option 8 for radiology nurses. - If you normally take any medication to thin your blood (anticoagulation or antiplatelet drugs) such as: warfarin / clopidogrel / aspirin / non-steroidal anti-inflammatory drugs (NSAIDS / brufen / ibrufen / nurofen) / dabigatran (Pradaxa) / rivaroxiban (Xarelto) / Apixaban (Eliquis) / phendione / acenocoumarol then these may need to be stopped or altered.
-Please seek the advice of your hospital consultant or nurse specialist as soon as possible, ask your GP, or contact the Medical Imaging Department on 01392 402336 selecting option 2, in-patient enquiries and then option 8 for the radiology nurses. - After discussion with your GP or referring clinician, and you can safely stop these medications it is recommended that: Warfarin is stopped 6 days prior to your procedure.
-Aspirin is stopped 7 days prior to your procedure.
+Intravenous contrast medium is the injection we give you during some scans. - If you are diabetic, please contact the Medical Imaging Department on 01392 402336 selecting option 2, in-patient enquiries, option 6 Interventional Procedures. - If you normally take any medication to thin your blood (anticoagulation or antiplatelet drugs) such as: warfarin / clopidogrel / aspirin / non-steroidal anti-inflammatory drugs (NSAIDS / brufen / ibrufen / nurofen) / dabigatran (Pradaxa) / rivaroxiban (Xarelto) / Apixaban (Eliquis) / phendione / acenocoumarol - then these may need to be stopped or altered.
+Please contact the Medical Imaging Department on 01392 402336 selecting option 2, inpatient enquiries and then option 6 for Interventional Procedures. - Other medication should be taken as normal.